-I’ve been making these for years now and they are delicious.
-They have the usual dry-ish, crumbly inside of peanut butter cookies, but it’s a good dry-ish — unless you use too much flour, then it would probably be a bad dry-ish.
+They have the usual dry-ish, crumbly texture of peanut butter cookies, but it’s a good dry-ish — unless you use too much flour.
+Make sure to measure it with a light hand or weigh.
+I also recommend using crunchy peanut butter and going by weight rather than volume.

-They’re very thick, though the amount of spread might vary depending on factors like what kind of butter you use (European style makes them thicker), how much you pack your brown sugar or how much moisture it has in the first place, how big your egg is and what kind/brand/bleached vs. unbleached of flour you use.
+The cookies should be thick, though the amount of spread might vary depending on factors like what kind of butter you use (European style makes them thicker), how much you pack your brown sugar or how much moisture it has in the first place, how big your egg is and what kind/brand/bleached vs. unbleached of flour you use.
 But even with all those factors, these are still hard to screw up.
+Here’s a picture of the latest batch of dough.
+I added white chips and Reese’s snack mix.

 - 1/2 cup butter, melted (I use Plugra for thicker cookies)

-- 1 cup chunky peanut butter, softened, (9 oz by weight) -- See Note
+- 1 cup chunky sweetened peanut butter, softened, (9 oz by weight) -- See Note

 - 1/2 cup brown sugar